ranchopanda/dynamic-page-forge/docs/ADMIN_STYLE_UPLOAD_GUIDE.md

 ## ✅ Feature Implemented!

-Admins can now upload stock mehndi photos that will be used as templates to apply onto users' hands using AI.
+Admins can now upload stock mehendi photos that will be used as templates to apply onto users' hands using AI.

 ---

 ## 🚀 How It Works

 ### Admin Side:
-1. Admin uploads a clear photo of a mehndi design
+1. Admin uploads a clear photo of a mehendi design
 2. Adds details (name, description, category, etc.)
 3. Provides AI prompt modifiers for accurate pattern matching
 4. Style becomes available in the user's style selection